No-Go Grub for Type 2 Diabetes: What to Dodge!

 D. Processed and Fried Foods

-Fried foods and their link to insulin resistance: Love those fries?
-Unfortunately, too much fried goodness can make your body resistant to insulin, making blood sugar harder to control.
+Love those fries?
+Unfortunately, eating too much fried food can make the body less responsive to insulin, making it harder to keep levels in check.

 E. High-Fat Foods